visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  SetPlotOptions(atts) -> integer
   SetDefaultPlotOptions(atts) -> integer

-atts : type
+atts : plot attributes object
     Any type of plot attributes object.

-return value : integer
+return type : CLI_return_t
     All functions return an integer value of 1 for success and 0 for failure.